luckasRanarison/okey/README.md

 #### `name`

-Name of the keyboard as an input device, use `cat /proc/bus/input/devices`.
+Name of the keyboard as an input device, you can use `okey device list --keyboard` to find the name of a keyboard.

   _Type_: `string`